-Our historical net tangible book value (deficit) as of June 30, 2019 was \$(134.5) million, or \$(88.51) per share of common stock.
-Our historical net tangible book value (deficit) per share represents our total tangible assets (total assets less intangible assets, goodwill and deferred offering costs) less our total liabilities and redeemable convertible preferred stock (which is not included within stockholders' deficit), divided by the number of shares of common stock outstanding as of June 30, 2019.
+Our historical net tangible book value (deficit) as of June 30, 2019 was \$ million, or \$ per share of common stock.
+Our historical net tangible book value (deficit) per share represents our total tangible assets (total assets less intangible assets and goodwill) less our total liabilities and redeemable convertible preferred stock (which is not included within stockholders' deficit), divided by the number of shares of common stock outstanding as of June 30, 2019.

-Our pro forma net tangible book value as of June 30, 2019 was \$35.4 million, or \$0.36 per share of common stock.
+Our pro forma net tangible book value as of June 30, 2019 was \$ million, or \$ per share of common stock.
 Pro forma net tangible book value per share represents our total tangible assets less our total liabilities, divided by the number of shares of common stock outstanding as of June 30, 2019, after giving effect to the automatic conversion of all of our outstanding shares of redeemable convertible preferred stock into 96,385,795 shares of common stock upon the completion of this offering.